chrislgarry/Apollo-11/CONTRIBUTING.md

 ### Line breaks
 - Line breaks **with** `R0000` in column 1 should match 1:1.
-- Line breaks **without** `R0000` in column 1 should only contain 1
+- Line breaks **without** `R0000` in column 1 should contain only 1
-to 2 blank lines in a row.
+or 2 blank lines in a row.
+  - Lines with `R0000` in column 1 do not count towards this.
   - If there are more than 2 blank lines breaks, strip the extra line breaks.
-  - Lines with `R0000` in column 1 do not count towards this number.
   - In the source images, these were created by an unprinted digit in column 8.
 A 2 there forced a double space (single blank line) and a 3 forced a triple space (double blank line).
 Values 4-8 were defined but never used.
 Read more about it in chrislgarry/Apollo-11/#159

 ## Formatting
 GitHub, [AGC Assembly][4] for Sublime Text 3 and [Language AGC][5] for Atom will ensure you're using the correct formatting automatically.

 [AGC Assembly][3] for Visual Studio Code provides language-specific settings overrides to add to your user settings [here][6].